ChannalKishor/Web-Design-and-User-Experience/Assignment 1/Part_A/README.md

 10. Button:              A button is included at the center of the page, where users can watch the experience of being customers.

+Open the index.html file on vscode Run the application with live server (VS Code extension)